2009 K3 League

 The 2009 K3 League, also known as Daum K3 League 2009, was the third season of the amateur K3 League.
-All clubs played home and away season, and the playoffs were not held in this year.
-Before the start of the season, Changwon United and Seoul Pabal withdrew from the league, but Cheongju Jikji, Icheon Citizen and Seoul FC Martyrs joined the league.
+All clubs played a home-and-away season, and the playoffs were not held this year.
+Before the start of the season, Changwon United and Seoul Pabal withdrew from the league, while Cheongju Jikji, Icheon Citizen and Seoul FC Martyrs joined the league.